-- Your income must be sufficient: You don’t need to be earning a big income but you do need to be earning enough to afford the home loan as well as your other commitments like bills and existing debt without hardship.
+- Your income must be sufficient: You do need to be earning enough to afford the home loan as well as your other commitments like bills and existing debt without hardship.
 This is otherwise known as meeting the bank’s ‘serviceability ratio’ requirements.

 - You need a strong employment history: A stable job that you’ve been in for the past 6 to 12 months is a general requirement for 97% home loans although some lenders aren’t as strict with this policy.

-- Your credit history must be clean: Ensuring that you pay your bills, rent, credit card repayments and other commitments on time over a 6 month period will ensure that your credit file is clear of black marks.
+- Your credit history must be clean: Your bills, rent, credit card repayments and other commitments must have been paid on time for at least the last 6 months and your credit file must be clear of black marks.

 - You have little to no debt: Having a lot of debt such as multiple credit cards or personal loans is generally not accepted.
 Anything less than 5% of the purchase price for the property you’re looking to buy may be accepted on a case by case basis.

-- You must have a sufficient asset position: This basically means that, depending on how old you are and your income, you should have a comparable level of assets such as a car, shares or a term deposit.
+- You must have a sufficient asset position: You should have a level of assets comparable to your age such as a car, shares or a term deposit.

-- There are postcode and property restrictions: Your likelihood of getting approved for a 97% home loan also comes down to the nature of the property as well as its location.
-Banks are reluctant to approve mortgages for security (the property) that will likely be difficult to sell in the event that you default on your repayments.
+- There are postcode and property restrictions: The property type and its location will also have an affect on getting approved.
+Banks are reluctant to approve mortgages for properties that will likely be difficult to sell in the event that you default on your repayments.

-- You need at least 5% genuine savings: The genuine savings requirement is a policy that most Australian lenders have.
-You need at least 5% of the purchase price that you’ve accumulated with regular savings into a bank account over a period of 3 months.
-Luckily, not all lenders have this genuine savings requirement and will accept a gift from your parents instead.
+- You need at least 5% genuine savings: You need at least 5% of the purchase price in regular savings into a bank account over a period of 3 months.
+Luckily, not all lenders have this genuine savings requirement and may accept a gift from your parents instead (conditions apply).